anabento/R_Bootcamp/README.md

   9. Simulating Data

 ## Module specific learning outcomes
-At the end of these lessons, students will be able to...
+At the end of these lessons, students will be able to (SWBAT)...
   1. What is R
   2. Data Types
       - list the different data types of R